-Possible careers: Sports coaching, sports development, teaching, nutrition, physiotherapy, sports medicine, sports science, leisure industry and sports psychology.
+Possible careers: sports coaching, sports development, teaching, nutrition, physiotherapy, sports medicine, sports science, leisure industry and sports psychology.

 Lesson time will be predominantly used to develop theoretical understanding of the course.
 Practical involvement in school extra-curricular is a basic expectation of students undertaking this course.
-The list below contains the permitted team and individual activities that students must select from.
+The list on page 37 contains the permitted team and individual activities that students must select from.
 Students must select: